-Members of the public who would like to sign up to speak at the Public Forum or on an agenda item for the February 22 Council Business Meeting can complete the Online Speaker Sign Up Form or call the City Clerk's Office at 704-336-2248 by 9:00 a.m.
-Monday, February 22.
-Alternatively, for Public Hearing items on the agenda, written comments (of 375 words or less) can also be submitted to the City Clerk's Office at firstname.lastname@example.org any time prior to Tuesday, February 23 at 11:59 p.m.
+Members of the public who would like to sign up to speak on a specific agenda item for the November 28th City Council Business Meeting can complete the Online Speaker Sign Up Form or call the City Clerk's Office at 704-336-2248.
+Speakers should complete the online form or call the Clerk's Office by 1:00 p.m. on the day of the meeting or can sign up to speak with the City Clerk at the meeting before the start of the agenda item.

 The City Clerk's Office provides services that connect citizens to their government and maintains a recorded history of government actions.
 These services include Mayor and Council assistance, records management and research, boards and commissions administration, and customer service to both internal and external customers.
 Read more about us.

 Obtenga más información sobre las responsabilidades del secretario municipal con esta presentación.